Trevbytes/kyles_critters/testing.md

   - No errors
   - _Note:_ Products can be created with a non-unique Sku code.
 This is not intentional and the fix for this is a high priority future feature.
 - Check that a negative numbers can not be used for the price.
   - _Fail_ Negative numbers can be used for the price.
-The staff or admin should be aware of this and fix the price quickly.
+The staff or admin should be aware of this and fix the price quickly if this happens.
 - Check that new products show up in the product card stack, can be filtered and searched and the new critter type can be used in the Critter Gallery to add customer pictures of the critters.
   - No errors
 - Check that featured, ready to loan, and out of stock options work as intended.